jklang/waterino/README.md

 This project depends on a Influxdb database named "db_grafana" running without auth on localhost.

 There's support for soil moisture, water tank level, air humidity, temperature and light.
+If you just want the soil moisture and tank level sensors you can go ahead and skip the other ones.
+If you don't want fancy graphs with data from your sensors you can ignore all the Reaspberry pi stuff and just get the Arduino

 ## Installation instructions